 The projects and the funding in the TIP are also included in the area's local government capital improvement plans and budgets.
 Locally-sponsored projects in the TIP are based on the best available cost estimates and reasonable projections of revenues made by the region's local governments in conjunction with the MPO, KDOT, and public transit providers in Douglas County.
 For federal aid projects the local government sponsors work closely with the KDOT-Bureau of Local Projects to track their levels of federal funding.
 KDOT does not allow the local governments to program more projects than the federal funding will allow.
 Both KDOT and MPO staffs work together to see that the TIP tables and the KDOT spending plans are fiscally constrained.
-A similar arrangement for transit projects exists with the MPO and the FTA working together to ensure that the TIP projects must have a clearly stated funding source that matches local budgets, capital improvement plans, and KDOT-MPO estimates of available federal and state aid.
+A similar arrangement for transit projects exists with the MPO and the FTA working together to ensure that the TIP projects listed for the Lawrence Transit match the reasonable expectations of federal funding.
+Projects must have a clearly stated funding source that matches local budgets, capital improvement plans, and KDOT-MPO estimates of available federal and state aid.